paklids/sre-project/README.md

 Code and configuration files may have verbose comments to explain what happens at each step

-This project should work on linux or MacOS (and perhaps Windows if setup properly)
+This project was developed on MacOS and confirmed to work on Ubuntu Linux v20.04.
+It is possible it would work on Windows if setup properly.

 ## Prerequisites

-- `docker` must be installed
+- `docker` must be installed ( https://docs.docker.com/get-docker/ )
-- `docker-compose` must be installed
+- `docker-compose` must be installed ( https://docs.docker.com/compose/install/ )
 - `make` must be usable at the command line
 - `go` can be instlled but is not required (can run entirely within containers)

+It is recommended that whatever user runs this be added to the Docker user group permissions ( )

 ## How does it work?